 Expandability.
 This is a handy feature but it comes at a cost.
 The extra zipper adds expense and weight to a bag.
 The expandable function can be a curse if it leads to overpacking, especially if it tips the dimensions over the “45-inch rule.”
-Needless to say, I’ve found it useful on a few occasions, mostly to accommodate my packed personal carry on after reaching my destination when I don’t want to carry two separate bags.
+Needless to say, I’ve found it useful on a few occasions to accommodate my packed personal carry on.
+I don’t like to walk around carrying two separate bags.

 Attachment features.
 It’s sometimes handy to be able to attach items to the outside of a bag from different attachment points.
 These might be in the form of MOLLE or daisy-chain webbing, add-a-bag clips, straps or plastic hardware.

-Being able to attach objects such as a smaller bag, clothing, shoes or a water bottle temporarily expands the packing space while permitting convenient access to these items.
+Being able to attach objects such as a smaller bag, clothing, shoes or a water bottle temporarily expands the packing space.
+It also permit convenient access to these items.
 It’s especially useful if it means going hands-free.

 Easy-access compartments.
 A top-loading bag is more challenging to keep organized, and it’s difficult to retrieve items that aren’t at the top.
 These types of bags are not a good choice for travellers.
 I prefer front-opening or side-opening access, suitcase style.
 The front panel should completely open on three sides to reveal a deep main compartment.

 Colourful interior.
 I have two bags with bright interior fabric.
-It’s bright orange in the eBags TLS Mother Lode Weekender Convertible Junior, and bright green in the Osprey Farpoint 40.
+It’s bright orange in the eBags TLS Mother Lode Weekender Convertible Junior.
+It’s bright green in the Osprey Farpoint 40.
 The brighter colour improves the visibility of what’s packed, and makes it easier to locate smaller items.